By Olya Amburg

 - Then become aware of your thoughts.
 Do your best to not judge or react to them.
 Just observe.
-Thought can manifest as a dialogue in your brain, pictures and colors in front of your closed eyes, visualisations.
-In this stream of thought you can finally find a message from your creativity.
+Thought can manifest as a dialogue in your brain, pictures and colours in front of your closed eyes, visualisations.
+In this stream of thought, you can finally find a message from your creativity.

-- When it is hard to detach and find yourself in the place of an observer try to visualise your thoughts as colorful balloons flying into the sky or little fishes in clear water – anything that can show that your thoughts are not you, thus you are witnessing them.
+- When it is hard to detach and find yourself in the place of an observer trying to visualise your thoughts as colourful balloons flying into the sky or little fishes in clear water – anything that can show that your thoughts are not you, thus you are witnessing them.

 What creativity-boosting techniques do you like?
 Share with us in the comments or on your social media page with hashtag #udaya!